 What are Therapy Dogs?

-Certified therapy dogs volunteer in schools, clinics, and care facilities alongside their owners.
+Certified therapy dogs volunteer alongside their owners in schools, clinics, and care facilities.
 From accompanying students to visiting a senior living facility, therapy dogs and their owners work collaboratively to better the lives of others.

 Therapy dogs vs. Service Dogs: What’s the difference?